What Is Sourcing in Business? Expert Guide + Real Examples

 What Is Sourcing and Why It Matters

 Sourcing means finding production sources and suppliers for your products.
 This process is a core element of procurement.
-By using the right sourcing strategies, you can reduce cost, improve quality control, and lower the risk of supply chain disruption.
-In short, sourcing impacts every part of your manufacturing process.
+By using the right sourcing strategies, you can reduce costs, improve quality control, and lower the risk of supply chain disruption.
+When you ask, "What is sourcing?" you are really asking how to find the best suppliers and manage your supply chain efficiently.

 Types of Sourcing in Procurement

-Sourcing Process in Procurement
+Sourcing Processes in Procurement

 The sourcing process in procurement involves several steps that help you manage your supplier relationships.
 Here is a simple breakdown: